 All replacement parts are available from T.J.
 Frazier or your dealer.
 Some parts may also be available from other local sources.
-Please use only genuine replacement parts during the warranty period and we strongly recommend that you do the same after the warranty has expired.
+Only genuine replacement parts should be used during the warranty period and we strongly recommend that you do the same after the warranty has expired.
 If you require any parts information please do not hesitate to contact us.

-When ordering parts please quote the Agribuggy model/build no. which can be found on a plate on the front right hand corner of the Agribuggy chassis. e.g. 4D373.
+When ordering parts please quote the Agribuggy model/build no. which can be found on a plate on the front right hand corner of the Agribuggy chassis.
+E.G. 5D355